-Since our rapid shift to online instruction at the start of the COVID-19 pandemic
+Since Hartnell College's rapid shift to online instruction at the start of the COVID-19

-in March 2020, the Hartnell Community College District has been working with all stakeholders
+pandemic in March 2020, the Hartnell Community College District has joined with all

-to restore the many benefits of face-to-face instruction and engagement.
-The college
+stakeholders to restore the many benefits of face-to-face instruction and engagement.

-Based on California Department of Public Health guidance and local considerations, all residents 12 year of age and older are eligible to be vaccinated for COVID-19.
-The Pfizer vaccine is authorized for individuals age 12 and older, and the Moderna and Johnson & Johnson vaccines is authorized for those 18 years and older.
+Based on California Department of Public Health guidance and local considerations, all residents 5 years of age and older are eligible to be vaccinated for COVID-19.
+The Pfizer vaccine is authorized for individuals age 5 and older, and the Moderna and Johnson & Johnson vaccines are authorized for those 18 years and older.

-Hartnell has established an email address -- covidnotification@hartnell. edu -- for notification by employees and students who have developed COVID-19 symptoms or tested positive within seven (7) days of having visited one of our campus locations.
+Also, please see the FAQs for information on steps to take if you are infected with COVID-19 or suspect you may be infected.
+Hartnell has established an email address -- email@example.com -- for notification by employees and students who have developed COVID-19 symptoms or tested positive within seven (7) days of having visited one of our campus locations.
 This will allow us to respond and ensure that all precautions are taken to ensure the safety of others.

-Hartnell employees are REQUIRED to use a COVID-19 self-screening app called Titan HST BEFORE coming on to any of its campuses.
-Students are STRONGLY ENCOURAGED to use the Titan app before they come onto campus.
+Hartnell employees and students are STRONGLY ENCOURAGED to use a COVID-19 self-screening app called Titan HST BEFORE coming on to any of its campuses.
 Click HERE for information on how to enroll in the Titan app and begin using it.
 If your answers indicate you are not at risk of the COVID infection, the screen will flash green.
 On the other hand, if your responses indicate there is a risk, the screen will be red, and you will be asked to contact your supervisor or instructor for guidance.

 The Titan service is quite robust, with features for college-wide notification and alerts for a wide variety of emergencies, but Hartnell is adopting it now in support of our ongoing return to in-person instruction and student services despite the lingering health threat from COVID-19.

-Employees: Most Hartnell employees have returned to in-person work on campuses for the Fall 2021 semester, which started Aug.
-30. Employees who have questions about their return to working on campus should contact their supervisor.
-Though the college is steadily resuming campus operations, accommodation may be possible based on specific individual circumstances.
+Employees: Most Hartnell employees have returned to in-person work on campuses for the Spring 2022 semester.
+Employees who have questions about their return to working on campus should contact their supervisor.

 Student services: Students can receive-walk-in services for enrollment, registration, financial aid,